googleapis/google-cloud-python/packages/google-cloud-spanner/docs/database-usage.rst

 -----------------------------------------

-Under the covers, the ``snapshot``, ``batch``, and ``run_in_transaction`` methods use a pool of :class:`~google.cloud.spanner.session.Session` objects to manage their communication with the back-end.
-You can configure one of the pools manually to control the number of sessions, timeouts, etc., and then passing it to the :class:`~google.cloud.spanner.database.Database`
+Under the covers, the ``snapshot``, ``batch``, and ``run_in_transaction`` methods use a pool of :class:`~google.cloud.spanner_v1.session.Session` objects to manage their communication with the back-end.
+You can configure one of the pools manually to control the number of sessions, timeouts, etc., and then pass it to the :class:`~google.cloud.spanner_v1.database.Database`
 constructor:

 .. code-block:: python